DXHeroes/dx-scanner/README.md

 <!-- tocstop -->
 ### Which version control system can you use?

 Sure you can use `GitHub`.
-You can also use `GitLab` and `Bitbucket` no matter if it is public or private repo!
+You can also use `GitLab` and `Bitbucket` no matter if it is a public or private repo!

 examples:
 ```